 DevPartner Error Detection logs methods only for COM interfaces that it has been instructed to recognize.
-Follow these steps to tell DevPartner Error Detection about your ActiveX control:

-- a Select Enable COM method call reporting on objects that are implemented in the selected modules in the COM Call Reporting settings to activate method logging. - b Select Generate NLB files dynamically in the Data Collection settings to create new symbolic information for your COM object.
+Tell DevPartner Error Detection about your ActiveX control by selecting Enable COM method call reporting on objects that are implemented in the selected modules in the COM Call Reporting settings to activate method logging.